Arista Networks (NYSE:ANET) Shares Gap Up to $114.07

-ANET has been the topic of several recent analyst reports.
-Cowen boosted their target price on shares of Arista Networks from $154.00 to $163.00 and gave the company an “outperform” rating in a research note on Tuesday, August 2nd.
-Barclays raised Arista Networks from an “equal weight” rating to an “overweight” rating and set a $131.00 price target for the company in a research note on Wednesday.
-Citigroup upped their price target on Arista Networks from $160.00 to $170.00 and gave the company a “buy” rating in a research note on Tuesday, August 2nd.
-UBS Group lowered their target price on Arista Networks from $140.00 to $134.00 and set a “neutral” rating for the company in a research note on Tuesday, August 2nd.
-Finally, Cowen upped their price target on Arista Networks from $154.00 to $163.00 and gave the stock an “outperform” rating in a research report on Tuesday, August 2nd.
-One equities research analyst has rated the stock with a sell rating, five have given a hold rating and seventeen have given a buy rating to the stock.
-According to MarketBeat, the stock currently has a consensus rating of “Moderate Buy” and a consensus price target of $156.40.
+Several research firms recently weighed in on ANET.
+Rosenblatt Securities lifted their target price on Arista Networks from $140.00 to $155.00 and gave the company a “buy” rating in a research report on Tuesday, August 2nd.
+Citigroup lifted their target price on Arista Networks from $160.00 to $170.00 and gave the company a “buy” rating in a research report on Tuesday, August 2nd.
+StockNews.com upgraded Arista Networks from a “hold” rating to a “buy” rating in a research report on Saturday.
+Credit Suisse Group lifted their target price on Arista Networks from $178.00 to $185.00 and gave the company an “outperform” rating in a research report on Tuesday, August 2nd.
+Finally, UBS Group lowered their target price on Arista Networks from $140.00 to $134.00 and set a “neutral” rating on the stock in a research report on Tuesday, August 2nd.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and seventeen have given a buy rating to the company.
+According to MarketBeat.com, the company has a consensus rating of “Moderate Buy” and a consensus price target of $156.40.

 Arista Networks Company Profile